VRS0/Fire-Detection/README.md

-# 🔥 Fire Detection Using ResNet18 with Fine-Tuning & Streamlit Deployment
+# 🔥 Fire Detection Using ResNet18 with Fine-Tuning

 This project is a deep learning solution for detecting fire in images.
 It leverages the **ResNet18** architecture with **transfer learning and fine-tuning** to improve performance.
 The model is deployed using **Streamlit**, providing a simple web-based interface for users to upload an image and receive fire detection results.